Pantheon Books: Pantheon today

 Pantheon continues to publish well-respected fiction and non-fiction, and has more recently expanded further into graphic novels.
 Pantheon re-issued books in the graphic-based "...For Beginners" series (originally published by Writers and Readers Cooperative) in the 1970s and 1980s; deciding to bring the series back in 2003.

 One of the first original graphic novels Pantheon published was the highly acclaimed Maus: A Survivor's Tale by Art Spiegelman in 1986.
 Spiegelman has become somewhat of a comics consultant, advising editor-in-chief Dan Frank.
 Another key member of the Pantheon Graphic Novels team is graphic designer Chip Kidd.

+Recently Pantheon has moved aggressively into the comics market.
 In 2000, Pantheon published The Acme Novelty Library by Chris Ware.
 In 2005, Pantheon published The Rabbi's Cat, a graphic novel by Joann Sfar that "tells the wholly unique story of a rabbi, his daughter, and their talking cat".
 Notable cartoonists whose graphic novels have been published by Pantheon include Spiegelman, Ware, Dan Clowes, Charles Burns, Ben Katchor, Marjane Satrapi, and David Mazzucchelli.

+It has published many critically acclaimed graphic novels and comics collections, including Ice Haven, La Perdida, Read Yourself RAW, Maus, In the Shadow of No Towers, and Black Hole.
+Many of its comics publications are high-quality collected editions of works originally serialized by other publishers such as Fantagraphics Books.